chaoaretasty/Matching-Attribute-Values-CSS-Selector/explainer.md

 The newly proposed pseudo-class `var` would expose the computed value of its parameter within the selector string, making any use of `var(--selected-value)` equal `1`, in the case of my given example.

-Extending css variables so they can be called outside of a CSS block can not only make this feature I'm proposing possible, it can make a huge assortment of complex CSS selectors like mine possible as well.
+Extending CSS variables so they can be called outside of a CSS block can not only make this feature I'm proposing possible, it can make a huge assortment of complex CSS selectors like mine possible as well.

 ## Example